What Is a Quitclaim Deed?

 The Legal Information Institute at Cornell Law School says a quitclaim deed is a “document by which a grantor conveys his or her present interest, if any, in a given parcel of real property to a grantee without representing, covenanting, or warranting that the title is good.”

-To put that in simpler terms, Eric Bramlett of Bramlett Residential in Austin, Texas, explains that a quitclaim deed is like handing over the keys to a home to another person and saying the property and everything in it is now theirs.
+To put that in simpler terms, Eric Bramlett of Bramlett Partners in Austin, Texas, explained that a quitclaim deed is like handing over the keys to a home to another person and saying the property and everything in it is now theirs.
 The person quitting their claim is also saying they take no responsibility for title issues or legal claims against the property.

 However, transferring ownership does not end the original owner’s legal responsibility in terms of mortgage liability and payments.
-If the mortgage is not paid off, there will also need to be a legal transfer of the mortgage.
+If the mortgage is not paid off, there also needs to be a legal transfer of the mortgage.

 » MORE: Mortgage vs. deed of trust